taylorcjohn/hpa/README.md

 The function may have other “guessing” applications

-The project should look for 'toy' problems with exact solutions which can be better interpreted using ratap()
+The project could look for 'toy' problems with exact solutions which can be better interpreted using ratap()

-These 'toy's may be genuinely geometrical for which analytic solutions are relatively easy to derive but when expressed numerically are less obvious
+These 'toy's may be have analytic solutions which are relatively easy to derive but when the results are expressed numerically the solutions are less obvious

 #### Future extensions